AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Column_Presets.md

 * `textStyle` to set the text style
 * `width` to set the column width

-In the sample below, ...
+In the sample below, a custom preset is used to configure the second data grid column, which displays the content of the `"name"` data field.

 ```
 // configure the second data grid column